Looking for the best international movers in Kenya?

 • Certificate of Roadworthiness (COR) issued by Quality Inspection Services Japan (QISJ).
 If you are relocating from countries where QISJ is not present, local charges for preparing the certificate of roadworthiness at 0.6% of the car’s value or USD 265, whichever is higher, will apply.

-• Personal identification number (PIN) certificate
+• KRA Personal identification number (PIN) certificate

 • Original certificate of registration/logbook of the vehicle in English